thenikedestroyer/d3stryr-3stripes/README.md

   * If you get a browser window with "data;" as the URL then you will need to download the latest chromedriver version for your OS.
 See the instructions at the top of this README.

 ## Common Curiosities
-  * Variant Inventory vs. Client Inventory -
+  * Variant Inventory vs. Client Inventory - Client inventory provides the lastest inventory for a given product (provided that the clientId is correct).
+The variant inventory does not reflect the latest inventory numbers - it has been observed to reflect the inventory on product release.